 To support the growth of the biotechnology sector and encourage its use and uptake, we need to increase awareness of the positive impact that biotechnology is having on the economy and environment.
 A strong visible biotechnology sector will also attract international interest including investment opportunities, international R&D partnerships and international talent.
 It is recommended that industry and Government partner on developing shared key messages.
-This messaging can be used by biotechnology organisations and Government agencies to share the New Zealand biotechnology story.
+This messaging can be used by biotechnology story.